Our Work

 Funder: USAID

-Program Overview: WHAM assisted high-growth, exporting, and export-ready small and medium enterprises (SMEs) in specific sectors through grants and volunteer technical assistance that improved the workforce; helped companies to identify and access new customers and markets; and helped companies introduce quality management systems, technology upgrades, and/or necessary certifications in demand by target markets, especially the EU.
+Program overview: WHAM assisted high-growth, exporting, and export-ready small and medium enterprises (SMEs) in specific sectors through grants and volunteer technical assistance that improved the workforce.
+IESC helped companies identify and access new customers and markets, and introduce quality management systems, technology upgrades, and necessary certifications in demand by target markets, especially the EU.
 WHAM also supported the establishment of centers of excellence in the targeted sectors.

-Relation to IESC Expertise: Under WHAM, IESC utilized specialized volunteer technical assistance to stimulate job creation by advancing BiH’s trade integration with the EU.
+Relation to IESC expertise: Through WHAM, IESC leveraged specialized volunteer technical assistance to stimulate job creation by advancing Bosnia and Herzegovina’s trade integration with the EU.
 The volunteer assistance enhanced the impact of WHAM’s grants program and ensured sustainable capacity growth in grantee SMEs.
-For instance, highly skilled volunteer experts worked in the wood sector, where they strengthened SMEs’ capacity and prepared them for the International Furniture and Interiors (IMM) Fair held annually in Cologne, Germany.
+For instance, highly skilled volunteer experts worked in the wood sector, where they strengthened SMEs’ capacity and prepared them for the International Furniture and Interiors Fair held annually in Cologne, Germany.
 In the automotive/metal sector, volunteers promoted and provided profitable long-term contracts for SMEs linking them to EU markets.